Notary Public Fees in the Philippines: A Comprehensive Overview

 Other Considerations

-Identification Requirements: A notary may refuse to notarize a document if the person appearing before them does not have valid identification.
-Valid IDs are necessary to ensure that the signer is properly identified.
+Identification Requirements: A notary may refuse to notarize a document if the person appearing before the notary is not personally known to the notary or is not identified through competent evidence of identity.

-Record Keeping: Notaries are required by law to maintain a journal of all notarial acts performed.
-This journal should include details such as the type of document notarized, the date, the names of the parties involved, and the fee charged.
+Record Keeping: Notaries are required to maintain a notarial register of all notarial acts performed.
+This register should include details such as the date and time of the notarial act, the type of notarial act, the title or description of the document, the names and addresses of the parties, the competent evidence of identity, the fee charged, and the place where the notarization was performed if outside the notary’s regular place of work or business.

 Conclusion

-As with all legal services, individuals and businesses should always consult a licensed notary public and ensure that they receive a proper, legally recognized service.
+As with all legal services, individuals and businesses should always consult a licensed and duly commissioned notary public and ensure that they receive a proper, legally recognized service.